What Is the SAP BTP Cockpit? Navigation, Configuration, and Cost Management

 How Do You Manage Security and User Access?

-Security in the BTP Cockpit operates at two levels:
+Security operates at two levels.

 Trust Configuration.
 Connects your corporate identity provider (IdP) to BTP.
 SAP provides a default IdP (SAP ID Service), but production environments should use your corporate IdP (Azure AD, Okta, SAP IAS) for single sign-on and centralised user management.

 Role Collections.
 Groups of roles assigned to users.
 BTP ships with predefined role collections (Subaccount Administrator, Space Developer, etc.), and you can create custom ones.
-The pattern: create role collections that match your organisational roles, not individual permissions.
+The pattern: create role collections that match your team roles, not individual permissions.

-Common security mistakes to avoid:
+Common security mistakes we see regularly:

 - Using SAP ID Service (the default IdP) in production instead of your corporate IdP

-- Not configuring trust at the subaccount level — trust must be set up per subaccount, not just globally
+- Not configuring trust at the subaccount level.
+Trust must be set up per subaccount, not just globally.

 How Do You Monitor Costs in the Cockpit?